jguha12/test1/docs/index.md

 ## Strong Chickens

-You have to get strong people to guide the Pigs.
+You have to get strong people to guide the *Pigs*.

 ## First have enough process orientation in place

 Agile is not for organizations which do not have any process orientation maturity.
 Before jumping on Agile evaluate whether your organization has enough maturity towards process orientation.

-Did I miss out anything?
-Feel free to put your comments.
+*Did I miss out anything?
+Feel free to put your comments.*